ifiorante/DESINV202-F25/README.md

 Lastly, I decided to add a second LED and have the LEDs be inverses of each other, i.e. the white turns off when its dark and on when its light, while the green turns on when its dark and off when its light.
 I started by modifying the helloworld-blink code to ensure the white LED was working on its own.
 And then added to the original LDR code to get both LEDs working in tandem by adding an extra instruction in the if and else loops. (ldr-blink-2 file).

 https://github.com/user-attachments/assets/ab4239ff-24d7-439b-ab9c-a05255e6a39c

+I managed to get the RGB LED working as well, just using the sample code from the tutorial.
+I was able to get the RGB LED wired correctly and ran the colour fade sample program.

 ### **Fabrication**